Ikechukwu-Unegbu/zudo/doc1.md

 ##  All User transaction - debit and credit in one endpoint
-    To get all transactions of a particular user.
-    <b>trx_type is a column that indicates where a transaction is debit or credit.</b>
+    To get all transactions of a particular user. trx_type is a column that indicates where a transaction is debit or credit.
-    *When the value of this column is 1 - then the transaction is credit.*
-    *When the value is 0 - the transaction is debit*
+    When the value of this column is 1 - then the transaction is credit When the value is 0 - the transaction is debit*
     Method: 'GET',
     Headers: 'Accept: application/json',
     Headers: 'Authorization: Bearer --Token',